Meet our Director

-As Director, Nandita Mani will oversee one of the nation’s leading health affairs libraries.
+As Director and Associate University Librarian, Nandita Mani oversees one of the nation’s leading health affairs libraries.
 The UNC Health Sciences Library (HSL) is the primary library for the University’s schools of dentistry, medicine (including allied health sciences), nursing, pharmacy, and public health.
 It also serves the UNC Medical Center and the North Carolina Area Health Education Centers (NC AHEC), a statewide program for clinical education and health services.

-Mani will be part of the UNC Library’s Administrative Council and a member of the leadership team reporting to Sarah Michalak, University Librarian and Associate Provost for University Libraries.
+Mani is part of the UNC Library’s Administrative Council and a member of the leadership team reporting to Sarah Michalak, University Librarian and Associate Provost for University Libraries.

 “Dr. Mani brings a deep knowledge of health sciences librarianship and a strong background in education and technology,” said Michalak.
 “Throughout her career, she has been deeply committed to improving the experiences of both library users and staff.
 We know she will do great things at Carolina.”

 “Building partnerships and discovering innovative ways that the Health Sciences Library can contribute to UNC’s mission is of great importance to me.
 I look forward to working with the University Library and the health affairs schools to deepen our collaborations and contributions to the Carolina community and the state,” said Mani.

 Mani comes to UNC from the University of Michigan, where she was Assistant Director for Academic and Clinical Engagement at the Taubman Health Sciences Library.
 She was previously Medical Librarian and Coordinator of Education and Consumer Health at the Henry Ford Hospital’s Sladen Library in Detroit, Michigan.
 She has held medical librarian and IT positions at the Vera P. Shiffman Medical Library of Wayne State University in Detroit, and the Cross Cancer Institute of the Alberta Cancer Board in Alberta, Canada.